 Imagine swinging a pickaxe, everyday, for months on end, knowing that at some point people on two wheels will really appreciate it.
 The road builders were true craftsmen who carved out the ribbons of the delicious twistiness that are enjoyed by all riders today.

 Another type of craftsman has emerged in Ontario’s Highlands and is delivering a different type of deliciousness… that of craft beer and cider.
-Clinking that pint of fresh brewed suds or cider and paying tribute to those that swung that axe and built the roads is just a cool thing to do at the end of a wicked days ride.
+Clinking that pint of fresh brewed suds or cider and paying tribute to those who swung that axe and built the roads is just a cool thing to do at the end of a wicked days ride.
 With the hopping craft beverage culture in the region, there are six incredible ways to say ‘cheers’.

-We all know that Ride the Highlands’ roads are lined with an abundance of notable attractions, restaurants, and accommodations, but have you looked into the assortment of potions and brews?
+We all know that Ride the Highlands’ roads are lined with an abundance of notable attractions, restaurants and accommodations, but have you looked into the assortment of potions and brews?
 We have selected a few sick breweries and a cidery that deserve more than just a pit stop.
 We don’t believe there is a better way to stretch your legs than touring a brewery and playing a game of Tetris to see how much lager you can squeeze into your saddle bags to enjoy once you’ve put your kickstand down for the day.
 Please note that Ride the Highlands does not endorse drinking and riding.
 Please drink responsibly.

 Boshkung Brewing Co. is a small batch brewery that puts all their focus into great tasting beer.
-This is a great spot to stretch directly along Highways 118 and 35.
+This is a excellent spot to stretch directly along Highways 118 and 35.
 After rolling in, pick up a growler to enjoy at your final destination.

 When setting out, we suggest making Boshkung Brewing Co. a target around meal time.
 This microbrewery has its own upscale casual dining restaurant, Rhubarb.
 This is a popular watering hole for locals and cottagers so we highly recommend making a reservation for the crew.